MichaelCurrin/learn-to-code/Scripting languages/JavaScript/node_packages.md

 - [NPM](https://npmjs.com/) homepage.
 - [An introduction to the npm package manager](https://flaviocopes.com/npm/) on a blog.

+See also my [NPM cheatsheet](https://github.com/MichaelCurrin/cheatsheets/blob/master/cheatsheets/package_managers/npm.md) if you are already familiar with NPM.

 ### Initialize

 Before you can install packages in a project, you need a `package.json` file.